PeriscopeData/analytics-toolbox/Python/README.md

 2. ## Horizontal Funnel Charts -- Plot.ly
 	This example repurposes a blog post to generate a hoirzontal bar chart.
 See the README.md in the Horizontal Funnel Chart directory for additional details!

+3. ## Setting Bubble Size in Bubble Charts
+	This example is take from plot.ly's documentation with a few updates.
+The CSV from the example is included.
+See the README.md in the Setting Bubble Size in Bubble Charts directory for additional details!